uzukwujp/darey-devops-pbl-projetcs/project62/project62a.md

 **Optional Setup (If using AWS EKS):**

+This guide walks you through setting up and interacting with your AWS EKS cluster using Terraform and kubectl.
+* **AWS Account**: With neccessary permissions.

 * **Terraform**: For infrastructure provisioning (https://developer.hashicorp.com/terraform/install)

 * **AWS CLI:** To interact with AWS services (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)